niqodea/hburger/README.md

 /super829atibus
 ```

-While the string is now finite in length, information like number of components and their names has been lost, which is suboptimal.
+While the string is now fixed in length, information like number of components and their names has been lost, which is suboptimal.

 To address this, we can compute the hashburger of each component separately and then put them back together, obtaining the much more informative string
 ```